Sumie Tanaka: Life and career

 Tanaka started working in the film industry in the 1950s, a period considered to be the "second Golden Age" of Japanese cinema.
 She had a long collaboration with directors Mikio Naruse and Kinuyo Tanaka and adapted works by woman writers like Fumiko Hayashi and Aya Kōda.
 Tanaka was an outspoken feminist, once stating that she wanted to "change the patriarchal system of Japanese society into something else during our generation".
 According to Toshirō Ide, her co-writer on Naruse's Repast, she left the project prematurely when the film studio insisted on a conciliatory ending instead of the female protagonist's divorce, as the two writers had originally intended.
-The screenplays she wrote for Repast, Noboru Nakamura's Home Sweet Home (我が家は楽し, Wa ga ya wa tanoshi) and Keisuke Kinoshita's Boyhood won her the 1951 Blue Ribbon Award for Best Screenplay.
+The screenplays she wrote for Repast, Noboru Nakamura's Home Sweet Home and Keisuke Kinoshita's Boyhood won her the 1951 Blue Ribbon Award for Best Screenplay.
 She also wrote for other notable directors such as Heinosuke Gosho (Dispersed Clouds, 1951), Kōzaburō Yoshimura (Night River, 1956, Night Butterflies, 1957) and Shin Saburi (Kokoro ni hana no saku hi made, 1955, Night Seagull, 1957).